-For trackout, the distances should be measured from the side of the roads used by construction traffic.
-Without site-specific mitigation, trackout may occur from roads up to 500 m from large sites, 200 m from medium sites and 50 m from small sites, as measured from the site exit.
+^c For trackout, the distances should be measured from the side of the roads used by construction traffic.
 The impact declines with distance from the site, and it is only necessary to consider trackout impacts up to 50 m from the edge of the road.